Vizoguard vs Surfshark — Full Comparison for 2026

 Frequently Asked Questions

 It depends on your priorities.
-Vizoguard offers AI-powered threat detection, phishing protection, and real-time connection monitoring — security capabilities Surfshark does not include.
+Vizoguard offers AI-powered threat detection, phishing protection, and Privacy Autopilot — security capabilities Surfshark does not include.
 Surfshark excels at pure VPN coverage with 3,200+ servers in 100 countries and unlimited simultaneous devices.
 If you want a security-first tool that goes beyond VPN, Vizoguard Pro is the stronger pick.
 If you need unlimited devices or broad geo-unblocking, Surfshark has the edge.

-Vizoguard Basic costs $24.99/yr.
+Vizoguard Basic costs $49.99/yr.
 Surfshark's 2-year plan averages $27.48/yr (billed $54.96 every 2 years).
 On the surface they are close in price, but Vizoguard Basic is billed annually — no multi-year commitment required.
 Vizoguard also includes a zero-logging VPN, while Surfshark's comparable security features are add-ons.
-Vizoguard Pro at $99.99/yr includes AI security features that Surfshark does not offer at any tier.
+Vizoguard Pro at $149.99/yr includes AI security features that Surfshark does not offer at any tier.

 Yes.
 Surfshark allows unlimited simultaneous device connections on all plans — a genuine advantage for families or users with many devices.
 Vizoguard Basic supports up to 5 devices, and Vizoguard Pro supports up to 10 devices.
 If you have more than 10 devices or want to share a subscription across a household, Surfshark is the better choice for device coverage.

 Surfshark includes CleanWeb, which blocks ads, trackers, and known malware domains using blocklists.
-It does not include AI-powered real-time threat analysis, phishing detection for brand-new zero-day domains, live connection monitoring, or self-healing protection — all of which are included in Vizoguard Pro.
+It does not include AI-powered real-time threat analysis, phishing detection for brand-new zero-day domains, Privacy Autopilot, or self-healing protection — all of which are included in Vizoguard Pro.

 No. Surfshark has 3,200+ servers in 100 countries.
-Vizoguard currently operates in 1 server region.
-If you need geographic flexibility for streaming or geo-unblocking across many countries, Surfshark has a significant server advantage.
-Vizoguard focuses on security depth rather than server breadth.
+Vizoguard operates private, high-speed servers that are never oversold.
+If you need geographic flexibility for streaming or geo-unblocking across many countries, Surfshark has broader geographic coverage.
+Vizoguard focuses on security depth with fast, uncrowded nodes — no oversold servers.

 CleanWeb is Surfshark's built-in ad and tracker blocker, available on all plans.
 It works at the DNS level using static blocklists.
-Vizoguard Pro goes further with AI-powered threat detection that catches newly registered phishing domains that blocklists have never seen — plus real-time connection monitoring and self-healing protection.
+Vizoguard Pro goes further with AI-powered threat detection that catches newly registered phishing domains that blocklists have never seen — plus Privacy Autopilot and self-healing protection.
 Vizoguard Basic does not include these features.

 Both services are designed to work in censorship-heavy regions.
 Surfshark uses its NoBorders mode and obfuscated servers.
 Vizoguard uses the Shadowsocks (Outline) protocol, which disguises VPN traffic as standard HTTPS — making it highly resistant to deep packet inspection in countries like China, Russia, and Iran.